Recap: Supernatural S 08 E 04 Bitten

-- Contrived Coincidence: It was pretty lucky Scott also was carrying a video camera and captured him running after Michael, his fear when he heard the growls, and then his completely awful threats against Kate.
-Then Michael takes the incriminating video home and gave it to Brian, so it could be included in the movie.
+- Contrived Coincidence: It was pretty lucky Scott also was carrying a video camera and it captured him running after Michael, his fear when he heard the growls, and then his completely awful threats against Kate.
+Then Michael took the incriminating video home and gave it to Brian, so it could be included in the movie.

-- Declaration of Protection: Defied Trope
+- Declaration of Protection: Defied Trope.

 Brian: You need someone who can protect you.